moble/PostNewtonian.jl/docs/src/interface/python.md

 than similar tasks in Python).

 !!! warning
-    This package uses Unicode *internally*.
-However, an effort is made to ensure that *users* of this package can always use plain ASCII.
+    This package uses Unicode *internally* and in many of the examples found in this documentation.
+However, every effort is made to ensure that *users* of this package can always use plain ASCII.
 For example, if keyword arguments are accepted as Unicode, ASCII equivalents are usually also accepted.
 Some function *names* are similarly in Unicode, but have ASCII equivalents.
 See the various functions' documentation for acceptable replacements.

     It can be dangerous to use Unicode in Python in particular.
     Python only accepts a small subset of Unicode — so that `M₁` for example